 Our first pub was also our favorite of the day.
 When we arrived at 1 pm, the place was packed.
 A football game was about to start and many people were here, having a drink before going to the stadium.

 Want a pub with a huge whisky selection?
 This is your place.
-They carry over 600 bottles of whisky, some of it from destinations around the world.
+They carry over 600 bottles of whisky, some of it from distilleries around the world.

 On the way to our next pub, we walked down the very popular Buchanan Street, a pedestrian shopping street in Glasgow.